 What’s more, researchers at the Siteman Center of Cancer Nanotechnology Excellence at Washington University in St. Louis have combined bee venom with nanotechnology to create “nanobees.”
 The venom “catches a ride” on nano-sized particles to go directly to cancer cells, bypassing healthy cells along the way.
 This prevents non-specific cytotoxicity, which is sometimes a concern for those who use bee venom for cancer.

 As it turns out, bee propolis, also known as bee putty or bee glue, is also a cancer killer.
-Research conducted in Japan in 2014 discovered the propolin Artepillin C (as well as other substances) induced “cytotoxicity, abortive mitosis, mass necrosis and apoptosis” in melanomas as well as in invasive breast cancer cells.
+Research conducted in Japan in 2014 discovered that propolin Artepillin C (as well as other substances) induced “cytotoxicity, abortive mitosis, mass necrosis, and apoptosis” in melanomas as well as in invasive breast cancer cells.
 The report, published in the Asian Pacific Journal of Tropical Biomedicine, speculated that propolis’ tumor suppression capabilities may be because of the cancer-killing substances it contains but also because of the big boost propolis gives to the immune system in general.

 Royal jelly may also be a support for those with breast cancer.
-Studies have found that it has anti-tumor activity as well, in particular because it can influence certain substances involved in protein modification.
+Studies have found that it has anti-tumor activity as well, in particular, because it can influence certain substances involved in protein modification.

 Royal jelly is made of proteins, flower nectars, glucose, fats, vitamins, vitamins, and amino acids and the biggest boon to the body is what it can do for the immune system.
-A 2009 Japanese study found royal jelly to be a significant immune-modulator for mice prone to the autoimmune condition lupus.
+A 2009 Japanese study found royal jelly to be a significant immune modulator for mice prone to the autoimmune condition lupus.
 The researchers found that royal jelly delayed the onset of the condition.
 When some mice did get it, those who were given royal jelly supplementation lived longer than those who did not.

 What About Honey?